logo academy

 Other use cases

-In addition to the native use cases of the Maker protocol, DAI can be used in all major DeFi lending protocols.
+In addition to the native Maker protocol use cases, DAI can be used in all major DeFi lending protocols.
+Some consider DAI, like the other stablecoins, a store of value and a decentralised alternative to popular ones such as Tether and USD Coin.

 Dai also has an excellent commercial network, and is accepted by many ecommerce and charity projects or Dapps.